TGOlson/surfline/README.md

 **`fetchTaxonomy`**

-Taxonomies are the general term Surfline uses to represent location entities (eg. countries, cities, surf spots, etc).
+Taxonomies are used Surfline by to represent location entities (eg. countries, cities, surf spots, etc).
 Each taxonomy also has a subtype which can be one of: `spot`, `subregion`, `region` or `geoname` (each type having mostly similar properties, with some differences).

 Taxonomies can fetched using `fetchTaxonomy`.